phongduong/my-portfolio/data/posts/you-know-something-i-dont.md

 ---
 title: Don't be afraid to share what you know
-description: What you know may be what I don't
+description: Because what you know may be what I don't
 date: 2020-09-21T11:44:25.195Z
 tag: personal
 ---